huggingface/text-generation-inference/docs/source/installation.md

+# Installation

+This section explains how to install the CLI tool as well as installing TGI from source. **The strongly recommended approach is to use Docker, as it does not require much setup.
+Check [the Quick Tour](./quicktour) to learn how to run TGI with Docker.**

+## Install CLI

+TODO

-# Installing from the Source and Launching TGI
+## Local Installation from Source

 Before you start, you will need to setup your environment, and install Text Generation Inference.
 Text Generation Inference is tested on **Python 3.9+**.

-## Local Installation from Source

 Text Generation Inference is available on pypi, conda and GitHub.